jlevy/og-equity-compensation/README.md

     [misconception](https://today.yougov.com/news/2013/01/08/understanding-how-marginal-taxes-work-its-all-part/)
     that if you move to a higher bracket, you’ll make less money.
-    What actually happens is when you cross certain thresholds, each additional (marginal) dollar you make is taxed at a higher rate, equal to the bracket you’re in.
+    What actually happens is when you cross certain thresholds, each additional (marginal) dollar you make is taxed at a slightly higher rate, equal to the bracket you’re in.
     After you earn more than your deduction, on which you pay no tax, your post-tax income looks like the diagram above.
     (More discussion on such misconceptions are in